wigig-tools/wigig-module/README.md

 ## Building the Project:
 The current implementation is based on ns3-26.
 As I changed some of the Wifi module APIs, this will affect Mesh module too.
 For this reason, you should disable building both examples and tests; otherwise, the build will fail.
 To save time and evaluate the IEEE 802.11ad model only, type the following command:

-    ./waf configure --disable-examples --disable-tests --disable-python --enable-modules='applications','core','internet','point-to-point','wifi'
+    ./waf configure --disable-examples --disable-tests --disable-python --enable-modules='applications','core','internet','point-to-point','wifi','flow-monitor','spectrum'
     ./waf build

 The previous command builds the required models only to run IEEE 802.11ad with its provided scripts in debug mode.
 To build the project in optimized mode for fast execution type the following command:

-    ./waf configure --disable-examples --disable-tests --disable-python --enable-modules='applications','core','internet','point-to-point','wifi' --enable-static -d optimized
+    ./waf configure --disable-examples --disable-tests --disable-python --enable-modules='applications','core','internet','point-to-point','wifi','flow-monitor','spectrum' --enable-static -d optimized
     ./waf build

 ## Tutorial Scripts:
 The project includes different scripts located in the scratch folder to test the previously listed features and mechanisms.
-At the beginning of each script, I add some description regarding the tested functionality, network topology, expected output, and usage method.
+At the beginning of each script, we added some description regarding the tested functionality, network topology, expected output, and usage method.

 ## Publications:
 The implementation is based on the existing model of the WLAN IEEE 802.11 in ns-3.
 The following papers include background on IEEE 802.11ad, implementation details, and evaluation section for this model.
 If you use our model in your research, please cite the following papers: